Before there was J.K Rowling, indeed, before even Roald Dahl, there was Enid Blyton, the most successful children’s author of the 20th century.

 July: Star Trek: The Wrath of Khan is released and unlike most non-E.T science fiction films released this year, is a box office success.
 Originally to be called Vengeance of Khan it had its name changed to avoid confusion with the forthcoming third (or sixth) Star Wars film, Revenge of the Jedi.
 This itself has its name changed and is released as Return of the Jedi in 1983.
 Khan is now widely regarded as the best of the original Star Trek films.

 August: John Carpenter’s The Thing comes out in the UK.
 Regarded as a classic now, it is critically panned on release.
-Sword and sorcery epic, Conan The Barbarian released.
+Sword and sorcery epic, Conan The Barbarian is also released.

 Life, The Universe and Everything (the third Douglas Adams’ Hitchhiker’s Guide book) is published.

 September: Blade Runner is released in the UK.
-Author Philip K. Dick, who wrote the original novella, died in March, aged 53.
+Author Philip K. Dick, who wrote the original novella, Do Androids Dream of Electric Sheep, died in March, aged 53.

 October: Tron is released, famously flopping at the box office.